In the beginning (of any product's development process) there was a

 Some of those possible implementations are meant to fail.
 Others aren't worth the time and money.
-However, just a few of them, will turn out to be the right solutions.
+However, a select few of them will turn out to be the right solutions.

 We help our clients implement the right solutions –the ones that maximize both usability and revenue.

 believe the best way to achieve this is through our development